Insolvent Sri Lanka should cancel its central bank

 Currency boards are typically associated with lower inflation, higher economic growth and smaller fiscal deficits when compared with hard pegs that are supported by promises, rather than protocols.
 To small countries like Sri Lanka (population: 22 million), they present a legitimate alternative even to flexible exchange rates with monetary independence, which may not achieve much anyway because of political meddling.

 Yet life under a currency board isn't a cakewalk.
-Starting in the late 1990s, Hong Kong had to put up with agonizing deflation for several years.
-The city's economy was still hemorrhaging from the 1997 Asian Financial Crisis, but the Fed raised U.S. interest rates all the way to 6.5%.
+Starting in the late 1990s, Hong Kong had to put up with agonising deflation for several years.
+The city's economy was still haemorrhaging from the 1997 Asian Financial Crisis, but the Fed raised US interest rates all the way to 6.5 percent.
 Hong Kong mortgages were under water; unemployment was high.
 Right up to its 20th anniversary in 2003, the currency board was getting a lot of flak.
 Yet, when asked what might happen if the Hong Kong dollar was allowed to float, Joseph Yam, the then HKMA chief, quipped: "We have no wish to find out."

 Sri Lanka's technocrats need to be similarly prepared to leave credit creation to commercial banks, growth and jobs to the government and interest rates to an algorithm.
 After all, a dollar-backed currency board isn't very different from substituting the national currency with a stablecoin like Tether.
 But is that what the island really wants?
 That's the question it needs to answer first.